pubgrub-rs/guide/src/pubgrub_crate/strategy.md

 - choosing already downloaded versions,
 - choosing versions specified in a lock file,

-and many other desirable behavior for the resolver, controlled directly by the dependency provider.
+and many other desirable behaviors for the resolver, controlled directly by the dependency provider.